mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 ## Adaptive user interfaces

-An Adaptive user interface, or AUI, is an user interface that both adapts, or changes its layout depending on the context where it is used and also allows the user to perform this adaptation manually.
+An Adaptive user interface, or AUI, is a user interface that both adapts, or changes its layout depending on the context where it is used and also allows the user to perform this adaptation manually.
 Providing the adaptive interface is a key part of maximizing the *user experience*.

 **Automatic adaptation.**
-The interface can adapt its layout to the surrounding environement.
-Fo instance, parts of a widget may be shown or hidden and the widgets may be reordered when displayed on e.g. a mobile device.
+The interface can adapt its layout to the surrounding environment.
+For instance, parts of a widget may be shown or hidden and the widgets may be reordered when displayed on e.g. a mobile device.
 This is critical part behind the success of *mobile web* approach to web development.
 Automatic adaptation